codepath/android_guides/Google-Cloud-Messaging.md

 </manifest>
 ```

 For a more detailed explanation of why these permissions are needed, see [Google's guide](https://developers.google.com/cloud-messaging/android/client#manifest).
+The `com.google.android.c2dm.intent.REGISTRATION` permission in particular is needed for devices below Android 4.4 (KitKat) versions.

 ### Implement a Registration Intent Service